arcomage/arcomage-hd/README.md

 https://user-images.githubusercontent.com/529949/115864733-941cbd00-a437-11eb-955d-f6a341c8ea64.mp4

-Both players enables the "Multiplayer" Mode.
+Both players enable the "Multiplayer" Mode.
 Bob 🧝 must copy and **give his ID to Alice 👧 via Discord or other platforms or forums**.
 Alice 👧 then enters Bob 🧝's ID and connect to Bob 🧝.
-Alice 👧 becomes host 🏠 (i.e. technically it's her computer that deals cards) and Bob 🧝 is the guest 💼.
+Alice 👧 becomes the host 🏠 (i.e. technically it's her computer that deals cards) and Bob 🧝 is the guest 💼.

 <details><summary><strong>Click to show technical details</strong></summary>